0

 Now, let’s add an image.

-A screenshot of the WordPress editor that shows someone adding an image in the gutenberg block editor
+A screenshot of the WordPress Gutenberg blocks editor that shows how to add an image

 You can upload a photo from your computer, or choose one from the media library.
 It will automatically insert at full size, but you can adjust how big you want it to display.
 From there, you can also crop the image, apply filters, write alt text, change the alignment, and even add a caption.